WYXG233/CSCI4140_project/README.md

 ### Edit the Target Object Region

 Compared to the traditional image editor, which can only deal with the whole image, our editor can support users in searching for some objects' names and directly editing the target region.
 You can input some keywords to search whether the target object exists, and then our system will show a list of target region images to allow the user to choose.
 You can either use basic CamanJS or try style transfer and then combine the edited images with the original ones.
+The keywords of our systems are based on the COCO2017 datasets<sup>1</sup>.

 ### Style Transfer